The second season of RuPaul’s Drag Race All-Stars starts tonight on both Logo and VH1!

 Ru-buttal: Not every great queen needs to be a video star.
 Roxxy does just fine for herself on Instagram, her mug is always beat to the heavens, and she knows both how to look epic and how to edit.
 When it comes to well-rounded Drag Race queens, she’s near the top of the list.
-Plus, she represents a multi-season growth and redemption arc if she can reign in her villainy and emphasize her strategy – and Ru loves a success story.
+Plus, she represents a multi-season arc of growth and redemption … if she can reign in her villainy and emphasize her strategy.
+And, Ru loves a success story.

 4th Place, Season 2

 Pro: Tatiana has the same advantage here that she had back on Season 2 – everyone will underestimate her.
 No one is looking at her as a threat because they forgot about her, but she’s drop-dead gorgeous, utterly talented, and still young and relatable enough to set the world on fire for Tumblr and Instagram fans.

 Everyone knows that Tyra is the least-favored Drag Race champion of them all, and Raven is always going to be a little too salty to be royalty.
 Tatiana gives Ru the chance to set the record straight on Season 2 once and for all, and in doing so show how much her show helps a queen to evolve.